MelanieLinares/portfolio-new/site/content/post/new-launching-stay-onlines-10-000-eu-product-website-with-improved-information-architecture-in-mind.md

               * Stay Online team internal members would need the ability to submit orders on behalf of the company and for phone orders

-              * External purchasing customers included one time buy customers and return annual buyers who bought in bulk
+              * External customers, including one time bulk buy customers, that purchase annually need [...]
           - imagew: img/blue-triangle.png
             textw: >-
               * Product customization and proof that products meet EU regulations